helix-foundation/currency/contracts/VDF/README.md

 ### update
 Arguments:
-  - `_nextProgress` (uint256) - the index of the step, starting from 1 and ending at t-1
   - `_ubytes` (bytes) - the corresponding proof value u[i], where i = _nextProgress

 The caller calls this function n-1 times.
 If each of these calls is successful, the `isVerified` will return true the last call.
 See the [VDF.js](../../test/VDF.js) for the details on the generation of each value u[i].
 On the final call of `update` it checks for verification and then records and emits an event if successful, then deletes the user's state.